tukaram40k/lfa-labs/reports/LAB6_REPORT.md

 ## Implementation description

-Building upon the lexer from the previous lab, I implemented a parser and AST for the same Warhammer 40k-themed language.
+Building upon the lexer from lab 3, I implemented a parser and an AST for the same Warhammer 40k themed language.

 ### 1. AST nodes
 I defined several AST node classes to represent different language constructs: